Want to make a vibrant, flavourful salsa without tomatoes?

 This salsa goes incredibly well with some tortilla chips, but it also makes a great topping for things like a salmon fillet.
 It is very versatile and absolutely delicious – and it’s also incredibly easy to make.
 The other thing that is great about this salsa without tomatoes is that is requires no special equipment other than a knife!

-So whether you’ve sworn off tomatoes (for whatever reasons you may have) or you want some options to serve alongside something like a Mexican restaurant-style salsa, this mango salsa without tomatoes is always a good idea to make!
+So whether you’ve sworn off tomatoes (for whatever reasons you may have) or you want some options to serve alongside something like a Mexican restaurant-style salsa or guacamole, this mango salsa without tomatoes is always a good idea to make!

 How to Make Salsa Without Tomatoes